History of Ternopil: World War II

 At the onset of World War II, the Soviet invasion of Poland began on September 17, 1939.
 The Red Army entered eastern Poland in furtherance of the secret Molotov–Ribbentrop Pact and contrary to the Soviet–Polish Non-Aggression Pact.
 Tarnopol was captured, renamed Ternopol (in Russian) or Ternopil (in Ukrainian), and incorporated into the Ukrainian Soviet Socialist Republic under Ternopol Oblast.
 The Soviets made it their first priority to decimate the Polish intelligentsia and destroy Ukrainian political movements.
 Ukrainian nationalist leaders were imprisoned.
 Mass arrests, torture, and executions of Ukrainians, Poles and Jews followed.
 The Soviets also carried out mass deportations of "enemies of the working class" to Kazakhstan.
 In practice, this translated into members of the former state administration, police, border service, and land and business owners, Christians and Jews alike.

 On 2 July 1941, the city was occupied by the Nazis who immediately led a Jewish pogrom, partly assisted by the local population.
-Several thousand Jews were murdered until the Germans ordered the program stopped.
+Several thousand Jews were murdered until the Germans ordered the pogrom stopped.
 Between then and July 1943, 10,000 Jews were murdered by Nazi Germans, another 6,000 were rounded up and sent to Belzec extermination camp, and a few hundred others to labor camps.
 During most of this time Jews lived in the Tarnopol Ghetto.
 Many Ukrainians were sent as forced labour to Germany.

 In the years 1942–1943, the Polish Armia Krajowa was active opposing Nazi rule and performing operations in a bid to incorporate Ternopil into a future Polish state.
 Ukrainians, politically represented by Organization of Ukrainian Nationalists (OUN), on the other hand, fought for the creation of their independent state.
 In the years 1942 – 1949, Ukrainian Insurgent Army (UPA) was active in Ternopil region and battled for independence of Ukraine (opposing Nazis, Polish Armia Krajowa and People's Army of Poland as well as the Soviets), following Act of restoration of the Ukrainian state proclaimed in Lviv on 30 June 1941.